City of Lover: Reception

 Upon completion, City of Lover received positive feedback from the European press.
 Most critics were particularly fond of the acoustic session, which showcased Swift's songwriting crafts and intimate connections with the audience.
 The French webzine Melty deemed it a "memorable night".
-Hannah Mylrea from the British magazine NME gave the concert a five-star rating, lauding Swift's stage presence, vocals during the acoustic numbers, and intimate interaction with the audience.
-Also awarding the concert a five-star rating, Sarah Carson from the British newspaper i deemed Swift a "confident and commanding performer" with a more laid-back and self-asserted attitude.
+Reviews from the British publications NME, the i, and The Times all gave the concert five-star ratings.
+Hannah Mylrea from NME Swift's stage presence, vocals during the acoustic numbers, and intimate interaction with the audience.
+Sarah Carson from the i deemed Swift a "confident and commanding performer" with a more laid-back and self-asserted attitude.
 Carson appreciated Swift's decision to play at the 2,000-seat Olympia rather than stadiums as on her previous world tour, Reputation Stadium Tour (2018), which fostered an intimate setting with fans.
+Will Hodgkinson of The Times applauded Swift for "appearing unguarded while remaining entirely professional, and it drew you towards her".
 In an article for the French magazine Les Inrockuptibles, Ahlem Khattab noted that Swift had had limited commercial success in France, because she prioritized the English-speaking countries and East Asia.
 Through the City of Lover concert, Swift proved herself to be a capable musician and performer, which could possibly pave a path to French success.
 Le Monde journalist Stéphane Davet was otherwise skeptical about whether City of Lover could turn Swift into a pop star in France, but concluded that it "doesn't matter".

-The ABC TV special received positive reviews in the American press, although some critics felt that the 42-minute run was rather too short.
+The ABC TV special received positive reviews in the American press, although some critics felt that the 42-minute run was too short.
 Chris Willman of Variety lauded Swift's storytelling abilities through both her songs and her conversations regarding behind-the-scene conception of her music.
-Willman was also impressed by Swift's simplistic appearance in a black dress and black boots, and the minimal lighting, which fostered an intimate setting.
+He also praised Swift's simplistic appearance in a black dress and black boots and the minimal lighting, which fostered an intimate setting.
 In The Philadelphia Inquirer, Dan DeLuca considered the concert to be a showcase of Swift's "gift for marrying personal stories to undeniable pop hooks", but felt that the 42-minute run was not successful in promoting Lover—a "not-so-new-anymore album"—and the TV special should have included the whole set list.
-In a 2021 article commemorating Lover's two-year anniversary, USA Today deemed "Cornelia Street" a highlight on City of Lover: "Something about this version's raw energy and Swift's connection to her audience breaks our heart a 'Lover Fest' tour never happened."
+In a 2021 article commemorating Lover's second anniversary, USA Today deemed "Cornelia Street" a highlight on City of Lover: "Something about this version's raw energy and Swift's connection to her audience breaks our heart a 'Lover Fest' tour never happened."